edigonzales/gretl-copilot/README.md

 - **`GET /chat/stream/{sessionId}/{messageId}` → `streamAssistantResponse(...)`**
   The frontend opens a Server-Sent Events stream for the pending assistant message. `ChatService.streamAssistantResponse` orchestrates the asynchronous steps that follow and writes tokens to the stream as soon as they are available.

 - **`classify(userMessage)` → `IntentClassification`**
-  `IntentClassifier` inspects the latest user message to decide which GRETL topic is relevant.
-For the CSV question above, the classifier might emit `label="import.csv-postgres"`, `confidence=0.88`, and a rationale such as `"Frage erwähnt CSV und PostGIS-Zieltabelle."`.
-These hints determine which examples and documents the retriever should load.
+  `IntentClassifier` embeds the user question and compares it against the curated examples stored in `rag.task_examples`.
+The closest match determines the intent label (e.g. `label="task.csvimport"`, `confidence=0.88` with rationale `"Frage erwähnt CSV und PostGIS-Zieltabelle."`).
+These hints determine which Beispiele und Dokumente die Retrieval-Schicht laden soll und liefern dem Prompt zusätzliche Motivation.

 - **`retrieve(userMessage, classification)` → `RetrievalResult`**
   `RetrievalService` queries the vector store with the user text and the detected intent.
 Continuing the example, it could return the `CsvImport` task description and property snippets so the model has concrete documentation to cite.